Box-drawing characters: Box Drawing

 Unicode includes 128 such characters in the Box Drawing block.
-In many Unicode fonts only the subset that is also available in the IBM PC character set (see below) will exist, due to it being defined as part of the WGL4 character set.
+In many Unicode fonts, only the subset that is also available in the IBM PC character set (see below) will exist, due to it being defined as part of the WGL4 character set.

 The image below is provided as a quick reference for these symbols on systems that are unable to display them directly:

 Block Elements

 The Block Elements Unicode block includes shading characters.
 32 characters are included in the block.

 Symbols for Legacy Computing

-In version 13.0, Unicode was extended with another block containing many graphics characters, Symbols for Legacy Computing, which includes a few box-drawing characters and other symbols used by obsolete operating systems (mostly from the 1980s):
+In version 13.0, Unicode was extended with another block containing many graphics characters, Symbols for Legacy Computing, which includes a few box-drawing characters and other symbols used by obsolete operating systems (mostly from the 1980s).
+Few fonts support these characters (one is Noto Sans Symbols 2), but the table of symbols is provided here:

 The image below is provided as a quick reference for these symbols on systems that are unable to display them directly:

+Symbols for Legacy Computing Supplement

+In version 16.0 (September 2024), Unicode was extended with another block containing many graphics characters, Symbols for Legacy Computing Supplement, which includes a few box-drawing characters and other symbols used by obsolete operating systems (mostly from the 1970s and 1980s).

+Platform-specific

+Various different platforms defined their own unique set of box-drawing characters.

 DOS

 The hardware code page of the original IBM PC supplied the following box-drawing characters, in what DOS now calls code page 437.
 This subset of the Unicode box-drawing characters is thus included in WGL4 and is far more popular and likely to be rendered correctly:

 The integral halves are also box drawing as they are used alongside 0xB3:

 Their number is further limited to 28 on those code pages that replace the 18 characters that combine single and double lines, the left and right half blocks, as well as integral halves with other, usually alphabetic, characters (such as code page 850):

 Note: The non-double characters are the thin (light) characters (U+2500, U+2502), not the bold (heavy) characters (U+2501, U+2503).

 Some OEM DOS computers supported other character sets, for example the Hewlett-Packard HP 110 / HP Portable and HP 110 Plus / HP Portable Plus, where in a modified version of the character set box-drawing characters were added in reserved areas of their normal HP Roman-8 character set.